-- 1. Written request for reinstatement submitted to the Academic Dean as Chairperson of the Progression Committee.
-The letter must include: - Insight into cause(s) of grades less than a C

-- Plan for future success.

-- 2. GPA of at least 2.0 in non-nursing courses

-- 3. Safe clinical practice

-- 4. ATI critical thinking entrance test score of at least 60

-- 5. Good financial standing
+- 1. Written request for reinstatement submitted to the Dean of Academic Affairs as Chairperson of the Progression Committee.
+The letter must include: - Insight into cause(s) of grades less than a C - Plan for future success - 2.
+GPA of at least 2.0 in non-nursing courses - 3.
+Safe clinical practice - 4.
+ATI critical thinking entrance test score of at least 60 - 5.
+Good financial standing